FREQUENTLY ASKED QUESTIONS

 In terms of employment, Generous Space is a small organization with limited resources to hire paid staff.
 We prioritize hiring from within our Generous Space community when an open position arises.

-Do you have resources/groups for parents of LGBTQ+ children?
+Do you have resources/groups for parents of LGBTQ2+ children?

 I heard Generous Space used to be ex-gay - what's that all about?